balupeddireddy08/How-to-Run-a-Flask-Application-Locally-by-Using-a-Virtual-Environment-in-Windows-OS-/README.md

 9. Run your python file to see your application by the following command: python [python_file_name].py
 10. Copy the URL and paste in the Browser.
 You will see the flask application running in your localhost.

-Create Virtual Environment using Ubuntu application This method is mainly recommended to install packages and notebooks not to do projects.
+## Create Virtual Environment using Ubuntu application
+This method is mainly recommended to install packages and notebooks not to do projects.
 You can follow a similar process to create a Virtual Environment in Linux.
 Open Windows Powershell App and run it as administrator.

-To do that First, enable the "Windows Subsystem for Linux" feature in Windows Powershell App by using the following command.
+1.To do that First, enable the "Windows Subsystem for Linux" feature in Windows Powershell App by using the following command.
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux After it is prompted, Restart your laptop.
 2. Download the Ubuntu App from the Windows Store.
 Ubuntu 20.04LTS is used in the article to show demo.